momin-riyadh/momin-riyadh/README.md

-## Momin Riyadh
-Hello and welcome to my Github profile!
+## Hello, and welcome to my Github profile!

 I am a Software Engineer with a focus on Frontend Development.
 With a strong background in HTML, CSS, JavaScript, and various frontend frameworks, I am dedicated to delivering high-quality, responsive, and user-friendly web applications.